Dematerialism

 Sustainability Checklist

 Sustainability amounts to providing a sustainable renewable energy technology, a technology that harvests energy (corrected for entropy) from the sun in real time and that returns more energy than is consumed to manufacture it, install it, operate it, maintain it, maintain its storehouses of natural material capital, prevent or repair environmental damage including aesthetic damage, uninstall it when its life cycle ends, restore the plant site, and support the community that serves the renewable energy installation both directly and indirectly throughout its life cycle.
-If the technology must pay the energy cost of a substitute technology in cases where a substitute technology is necessary to satisfy contractual obligations, this cost must
+If the technology must pay the energy cost of a substitute technology in cases where a substitute technology is necessary to satisfy contractual obligations, this cost must be added to the energy invested.
+I reserve the right and privilege to add to this list if appropriate or necessary.

 The entire section on sustainability, formerly located here, can be found at dematerialism.net/Sustainabilitie.htm. https://www.dematerialism.net/Sustainabilitie.htm

-Axiomatic Morals There is nothing either good or bad, but thinking
+There is nothing either good or bad, but thinking makes it so. – Shakespearce's Hamlet

 Nietzsche came to this sentiment rather late in the day and Mary Baker Eddy gave it second place on her Frontispiece in Science and Health; but, the authorities are not needed, as one can verify the truth of it with a little reflection.

+Pronouncements, then, of moral judgments are termed “normative”.
 Laws, then, are made for the convenience of the community and to discourage nuisances.
 In my philosophy, I ask that they be few in number, readily derivable from a minimal set, and satisfy the three criteria: reasonableness, utility, and beauty as discussed ad infinitum in Chapter 3 of On the Preservation of Species.

 The not-quite-independent set of minimal principles to which I subscribe can be rendered in slang as follows: (1) live and let live, (2) tell the truth to those who have a right to know it (Hemingway, Green Hills of Africa), and (3) protect the environment.
 These and their corollaries deserve a great deal of elucidation and they get it in Chapter 3 (above) and throughout my papers and book.
 For example, I have tried very hard to show that precept number one demands economic equality.
 Finally, I believe we should avail ourselves of well-defined physical quantities as much as possible in stating the requirements of the law.
-In cases, where no judgment can be made based on first principles, we should defer to equality, e. g., the division of residential property or shares in the sustainable social dividend (the net production of useful goods and services by the community).
+In cases, where no dgment can be made based on first principles, we should defer to equality, e. g., the division of residential property or shares in the sustainable social dividend (the net production of useful goods and services by the community).

 Money

-crowd itself a money, the breath money, no least single object anywhere that is not money, money, money everywhere and still not enough, and then no money, or a little money or less money or more money, but money, always money, and if you have money or you dont have money it is the money that counts and money makes money, but what makes money make money? - Henry Miller, Tropic of Capricorn
+To walk in money through the night crowd, protected by money, lulled by money, dulled by money, the crowd itself a money, the breath money, no least single object anywhere that is not money, money, money everywhere and still not enough, and then no money, or a little money or less money or more money, but money, always money, and if you have money or you don’t have money it is the money that counts and money makes money, but what makes money make money? - Henry Miller, Tropic of Capricorn

 Our society is concerned with (I) money earned, (ii) other income, (iii) the cost of living, (iv) discretionary spending, (v) debt, (vi) net worth.
 This obscures the most important aspects of money.
 To elevate the ratio of energy returned over energy invested into renewable energy range, it is necessary to eliminate private profit as well as other chrematistical components of the energy invested denominator.
 This goes a long way toward reducing the total energy budget to less or equal to the production of renewable energy.
 In keeping with our preference for natural law, we agree that there is no reasonable way to assign spendable income to the citizens of our community without a job market.
 Many of the workers who have to be furloughed are among the highest paid people in the economy.
 If we agree to pay them no more than we pay others who agree not to engage in dechrematistic or even economic activities, it should reduce the number of people who object to economic equality to as few as possible.
 But, it is not the money earned that is important.
 It is the money spent.
 We must reduce consumption.